gavioto/vagrant-web-servers-setup/README.md

 # SERVERS

     Boxes:
-    - SO: CentOS 6.4 i386 (2013 04 27)
+        - CentOS 6.4 i386 (2013 04 27)
         - This box was made with VirtualBox 4.2.12, and has guest additions 4.2.12 installed in it.
             You should use the same versions to run it.

     This Vagrant setup currently provides 3 servers:

         - app
             An apache/php webserver.
 If in dev environment it will also install development utilities You can access MySQL through http://192.168.1.11

         - db
             A MySQL server with phpMyAdmin, secured with root pass 'xpto' you shouls use vendor scripts to change this You can access MySQL through http://192.168.1.12/phpmyadmin

         - reports
             A reports server, with SOLR and JasperReports Server.

             - SOLR
                 You can access SOLR through http://192.168.1.13:8080/instance1
                 You can add new instances and cores in /opt/solr/instances, duplicating the 'instance1' example.
                 Config files to edit in each new deployment:
                     /opt/solr/instances/<instance_name>.xml
                     /opt/solr/instances/<instance_name>/solr.xml
                     /opt/solr/instances/<instance_name>/<core_name>/schema.xml
                     /opt/solr/instances/<instance_name>/<core_name>/dataimport.xml
                 To make tomcat aware of a new instance, run: ln -s /opt/solr/instances/<instance_name>.xml /usr/share/tomcat6/conf/Catalina/localhost/<instance_name>.xml

             - Jasper Reports Server

         - mailings (planed OpenEmm installation)

 ## Box Deployment